nealcaren/fightordie/_sources/Volumes/14/05/massacre_of_east_st_louis.md

 > In less than twenty minutes from the time my sister left, the mob returned and began shooting and throwing bricks through the windows, while the three of us lay flat upon the floor, hoping to escape.
 The mob then set fire to both the front and back and when the roof began falling in we ran out through the rear door amidst the rain of bullets to the home of a Mr. Warren, white, begging him to save us.
 Mr. Lewis was shot just as he reached the door, and I ran into the house.
 > &nbsp;
 > Some women who were always at the Warren house began beating me and I was compelled to leave there.
 I ran through a shed and seeing a big tin box, I jumped in, pulling on the lid and succeeded in concealing myself.
 The mob pursued, looking in every place as they thought for me, but overlooked the box.
 As they stood discussing the riot, one said, "I felt sorry for that old n*****.
 He begged so for his life."
 The answer was, "Why should you feel sorry, Irene, you helped to kill him?"
-Some other person in the crowd then said, "He was such a hard n***** to kill, he was shot and then had to have his head smashed with an ax."
+Some other person in the crowd then said, "He was such a hard n***** to kill, he was shot and then had to have his head smashed with an ax.

 Lulu Suggs is twenty-four years old, and has lived in East St. Louis since April.
 She tells of seeing children thrown into the fire.
 She says: